 Upper Maumee Smart Watershed Pilot

-This project will install real-time sensors to monitor nutrient levels in the Upper Maumee River at the City of Defiance Water Treatment Plant (WTP).
+The City of Deﬁance obtained funding through a Great Lakes Observing System (GLOS) mini-grant to provide installation of real-time sensors for monitoring nutrient levels in the Upper Maumee River at the City of Deﬁance Water Treatment Plant (WTP).

 Lake County Ohio Water Quality Sondes